Skip to main content

 <binary chunk data here>

-# Note: Event will appear in UI once both chunks have arrived
+# Event will display once both Chunks have arrived

 curl -v -X POST https://chunks.memfault.com/api/v0/chunks/TESTSERIAL \